alexandre-lelain/components-extra/README.md

 }
 ```

 Doing so will forward the **theme** object to all the children recursively.
-Not using it
+Not using this Provider above
-will result in an JS error.
+the other components will result in an JS error.

 ### Step 2